• Home

 In 2022, she founded Willow Kane Farm Labrador Retriever 501(c)(3), donating puppies to service dog organizations.
 Her dream grew, and in 2023, over shared stories and a plate of tater tots, she and Amy Wolfe, a kindred spirit who shared her passion, decided to embark on a new journey to help their community.

 Amy dedicated her career to EMS services, first as an EMT and later as a 911 dispatcher for 20 years.
 She trained her own service dog, Sailor, a red Golden Retriever rescued from the Beijing meat trade.
 Sailor’s love and intuition solidified Amy’s belief in the healing power of service dogs.
-With her husband’s background as a Navy veteran and sheriff’s deputy, Amy brings invaluable insight into the unique challenges faced by veterans and first responders.
+With her husband’s background as a Navy veteran and sheriff’s deputy, Amy brought valuable insight into the unique challenges faced by veterans and first responders.
+After 2-years as the Managing Director, Amy left Althea Canines, but what she helped to build for the community will continue to grow in strength.

-Althea Canines was born from their shared vision: a compassionate, inclusive space where service and facility dogs are not just a privilege for a few but a lifeline for anyone in need.
-Their mission is to break down barriers, offering these life-changing companions at little to no cost — so every person has the chance to find healing, hope, and a loyal friend to walk with them on their journey.
+Althea Canines grew from their shared vision: a compassionate, inclusive space where service and facility dogs are not just a privilege for a few but a lifeline for anyone in need.
+The mission of Althea Canines is to break down barriers, offering these life-changing companions at little to no cost — so every person has the chance to find healing, hope, and a loyal friend to walk with them on their journey.

 Copyright © 2023 altheacanines.org - All Rights Reserved.